 It appears that mini pygmy kittens are the result of Internet speculation and the tendency of stories on the Internet to turn into a kind of mythology unique to the web.
 If you want a small cat, talk to breeders of teacup kittens and other miniature breeds.
 If you want a short-legged kitten, talk to breeders of Munchkin cats, which are the result of a genetic mutation.

 Once again the Internet is the source of information that mutates as it is passed from person to person.
 There are indeed tiny cats available to those who want them.
-There just aren't any mini pygmy kittens.
+There just aren't any actual mini pygmy kittens.